ad3ller/emonitor/docs/source/output.rst

 ..
 NOTE::

-   Similarly, grant SELECT privileges to any users that require remote access to the sensor data.
+   Also, grant SELECT privileges to any users that require remote access to the sensor data.

 Now create tables for recording sensor data.
 For example,